haythem-ouederni/ng-best-practices/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-@TODOs

-Edit the tslint => use the one from synaps

 ## License
 Copyright by @haythem-ouederni.
-All project sources are released under the MIT license.
+All project sources are released under the [Apache License](https://github.com/haythem-ouederni/ng-best-practices/blob/master/LICENSE) license.